AdobeDocs/audience-manager.es-ES/help/using/reference/boolean-expressions-tsb.md

 ---
-description: En este artículo se explica cómo las herramientas de rasgos y segmentos de Audience Manager utilizan las expresiones booleanas AND, OR y NOT.
+description: En este artículo se explica cómo las herramientas de rasgo Audience Manager y segmento usan las expresiones booleanas AND, OR y NOT.
 seo-description: This article explains how the Audience Manager trait and segment tools use the Boolean expressions AND, OR, and NOT.
 seo-title: Boolean Expressions in Trait and Segment Builder
 solution: Audience Manager